bholloway/persistent-cache-webpack-plugin/README.md

 * `warn` enables feedback on cache properties that failed the serialisation process, use `warn:'verbose'` for extended detail.

 * `stats` enables feedback on the performance of the plugin.

+* `persist` enables serialisation of the cache to disk.
+Existing cache is utilised either way.

 * `ignore` an Array of RegExp that allows certain warnings to occur without failing serialisation.